NCCU's AI Vision with Siobahn Day Grady

 "There might be an internship opportunity for them there.
 We’re in a time now where it doesn’t have to be the IT major that gets the job," she said.

 David Goins, a senior information technology student and program participant, reported receiving two job offers through connections made during the cohort.
-During the program, Goins collaborated with teachers to design curricula for K-12 students, a cause he is passionate about.
+Goins collaborated with teachers on designing curricula for students K-12 and said gaining insight into children's thinking will support his ambition to develop a digital library that makes AI more accessible to them.

 "AI is transforming every industry that you can think of," Grady said.
 "So it is truly a time to not only see yourself in AI, but it’s a time to figure out how you can use this tool to help you stand out amongst the crowd."